conduits-link/frontend/docs/api/internal.md

 #### 400

-The client did not provide the correct data, and no credits were added.
+The client did not provide the correct request, and no credits were added.

 #### 401

 There was no authenticated user to add credits for.

+### 402

+Stripe payment was unsuccessful.